Feds: Man smuggled 1,700 reptiles from Mexico, Hong Kong

 Perez, 30, of Oxnard, has been in federal custody since then and the U.S. Attorney’s Office in Los Angeles on Thursday announced additional charges on a superseding indictment that also includes Perez’s sister as a defendant.

 Perez is scheduled to be arraigned in Los Angeles on Monday.
-His federal attorney in San Diego did not immediately respond to a request for comment Thursday.
+His federal attorney in San Diego declined to comment Thursday.
 Some of the smuggled reptiles were protected and endangered species, authorities said.

 Beginning January 2016, Perez and his sister, as well as others, are accused of using social media to buy and sell wildlife in the U.S. The animals, including Yucatan and Mexican box turtles, were allegedly imported from Mexico and Hong Kong without permits.